m8rex/rumbas/GETTING_STARTED.md

 ### Templating
 - Templates need to be specified in the `template_questions` and `template_exams` folder
-- The template files are specified in JSON format but some fields have a string value of the form `template:<parameter_name>`
+- The template files are specified in YAML format but some fields have a string value of the form `template:<parameter_name>`
   - This specifies that the value of this field is a parameter and how that parameter is called
 - A question that uses a template is specified in the `questions` folder
-  - In JSON format
+  - In YAML format
   - Contains the `template` field which specifies which template to use (relative to the `template_exams`/`template_questions` folder
   - Contains a field for every parameter in the template
-- A special templated exam is the file `templated_exams/question_preview.json` which is used as wrapper when a question is converted to a numbas exam by itself.
+- A special templated exam is the file `templated_exams/question_preview.yaml` which is used as wrapper when a question is converted to a numbas exam by itself.

 ## Running rumbas
 - Run `docker run --rm -it -v <absolute_path_to_rumbas-examples_repo>:/rumbas m8rex/rumbas <exam_or_question_file>`
-	- e.g.`docker run --rm -it -v C:\Users\jesse\Documents\rumbas-examples:/rumbas m8rex/rumbas exams/M0/algebra/begintest.json`
+	- e.g.`docker run --rm -it -v C:\Users\jesse\Documents\rumbas-examples:/rumbas m8rex/rumbas exams/M0/algebra/begintest.yaml`
 - Go to `<absolute_path_to_rumbas-examples_repo>/_output` to find the generated html.
 	- Click on the `index.html` file to open the exam in the browser